jsafrane/kubecon2019na/talk.md

 # Volume reconstruction

 * kubelet reconstructs caches from `/var/lib/kubelet/pods`.
+  * TODO: add example?
+  * Mostly works and is actively supported!
-* There should be real database / checkpointing.
+* There should be a real database / checkpointing.
   * Current kubelet checkpoints do not include PVCs / PVs.